By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Lion Sands has been family owned and managed since the early 1930s.
 Four 5-star lodges display style and sophistication while excellent food and service are part of the package.
 River Lodge offers a conventional bush experience while Ivory Lodge comprises of nine ultra-luxurious villas, awarded by Tatler magazine as 'Best Hotel in the World'.
 Tinga and Narina lodges are the newest additions and offer a different kind of style and luxury.
 Lion Sands owns a reasonable chunk of the Sabi Sands property and only offers limited traversing rights, which prevents over-crowding at wildlife sightings.

 The wildlife viewing here is excellent.
 All high-profile safari animals are present and readily seen.
 This includes the leopard, which is usually difficult to find.
-Leopard are well acclimated and relaxed throughout the area, and you are almost guaranteed a sighting.
-Many antelope species are represented, although they are often overlooked with the focus tending to be on more exciting species.
+Leopard are relaxed throughout the area, and you are almost guaranteed a sighting.
+Other wildlife you can expect to see includes giraffe, zebra, wildebeest and several antelope species.
+Night drives offer a chance to see some nocturnal species such as porcupine.

 Lion Sands' terrain is primarily woodland savannah.
 The vegetation is quite thick, but this rarely affects animal sightings since the highly skilled guides and trackers are allowed to drive off-road.